 Autumn leaves are beautiful—until they clog gutters and downspouts.
 In addition to looking messy, gutters filled with leaves and pine straw can cause moisture and mildew problems on soffits, resulting in rotting wood and roof leaks.

 You may need to clean the gutters out several times during the fall as leaves continue to fall.
 Always be sure to use good safety practices and a very sturdy ladder.

 04 of 13

 Winterize Outdoor Pools and Water Features

-If you have an outdoor pool, spa or water features that are not heated, drain the water or use a cover.
-Take the time to winterize exposed pipes and faucets to avoid costly repairs.Continue to 5 of 17 below.
+If you have an outdoor pool, spa, or water features that is not heated, drain the water or use a cover.
+Take the time to winterize exposed pipes and faucets to avoid costly repairs.Continue to 5 of 13 below.